Autodesk-Forge/forge-update-revitfamily-from-inventorpart/README.md

 ### Tips & Tricks

-This sample uses .NET Core and works fine on both Windows and MacOS, see [this tutorial for MacOS](https://github.com/augustogoncalves/dotnetcoreheroku).
+This sample uses .NET Core and works fine on both Windows and MacOS, see [this tutorial for MacOS](https://github.com/augustogoncalves/dotnetcoreheroku). **Important**: For Visual Code (Windows or MacOS) open only the `/web/` folder.

 ### Troubleshooting